ibio-nakamura/PRDM9_public/README.txt

 PWM_dir/
 ├ global_comp_each_testdata_calc_at_26/
-│	├ judge_optimal_PWM_num_with_AUC.py: Output AUC to determine how many PWMs should be used.
+│	├ judge_optimal_PWM_num_with_AUC_from_H1toH17.py: Output AUC to determine how many PWMs should be used.
-│	├ integrate_scores_and_output_jsons.py: Integrate the loglikelihood ratio score to the 100 bp test fragment calculated for each PWM.
+│	├ integrate_scores_and_output_jsons.py: Summarize the loglikelihood ratio score to the 100 bp test fragment calculated for each PWM.
 │	├ PWM_AUROC.py: Draw the ROC and save the information.
 │	└ calculate_loglikelihood/
 │		└ automatically_scan_test_data.sh: Perform scoring on test data.